AndyZhang1999/Wangyicloud_music_lyric_networks/README.md

 ## Part I

-As a novice in Python, I've embarked on a small project to apply my burgeoning skills.
-The best way to learn a language is through practice, and completing a project offers a sense of achievement.

 My objective was to discover the themes of popular songs on NetEase Cloud Music.
 To access the hot songs, I first thought of crawling NetEase playlists.
 Fortunately, NetEase Cloud Music features a playlist (Cloud Music Hot Song List) specifically for current popular songs.

 To determine the themes, I turned to the lyrics.
 Each song title in the playlist page links to its page, where I could programmatically access each song's lyrics.
 Since lyrics are not directly crawlable from the song page, I had to find the NetEase Cloud API.
 Each song has a unique ID that specifies its lyric link.
 The final output is a table of 200 songs including their IDs, titles, links, and lyrics, saved as a CSV file locally.